TuxLux40/TL40-Dots/docs/dotfile-symlinks.md

 ## Troubleshooting

-- "same file" when copying: The script now checks canonical paths and skips the copy if they’re the same.
-- Destination already exists: `ln -sfn` replaces files/symlinks and updates links correctly; parent directories are created as needed.
+- Destination already exists: Without `--force`, the script skips and warns.
+With `--force`, it removes the destination first, then links/copies.
 - Source missing: The script prints a warning and still attempts to create a symlink (which may be dangling).
 Run again after the source exists.
 - Colors look odd: Set `NO_COLOR=1` to disable ANSI colors.

 ## Safety notes

-- The script never recursively removes directories.
-It only creates directories (with `mkdir -p`) and writes files/links to specified destinations.
+- The script only removes existing destinations when `--force` is specified.
+Otherwise, it leaves them untouched and warns.
+- Parent directories are created as needed with `mkdir -p`.
 - Be mindful when adding new mappings that point outside your home directory; those may require `sudo` and are not recommended here.

 ## Extending the script